Robin Vos declares victory over Trump-endorsed Adam Steen, slams Michael Gableman

 In late July, Vos had $223,290 cash on hand compared with Steen’s $13,185.
 Up until that point, Vos had raised about $120,500 and Steen had raised about $65,500, according to campaign finance reports filed with the Wisconsin Ethics Commission.

-While Vos' lead over Steen was narrow Tuesday night, two other high-ranking Republican state senators were far ahead in their races against Republican challengers.
+While Vos’ lead over Steen was narrow Tuesday night, two other high-ranking Republican state senators were far ahead against Trump-supporting Republican challengers.

 In a primary race against Senate Majority Caucus chair Van Wanggaard, R-Racine, election denier Jay Stone held about 25% of the vote to Wanggaard’s 75% late Tuesday.
 Senate Majority Leader Devin LeMahieu, R-Oostburg, also held just under 75% of the vote late Tuesday in his primary against two Republican primary challengers, Jeanette Deschene and Ruth Villareal.
 By press time Tuesday, the AP estimated that about 30% of the ballots had been counted.
 None of those Republican-leaning districts have Democrats on the ballot, meaning the primary victor is all but certain to win the seat.